badidea/3axis_board/README.txt

-3 axis Interface board for Beaglebone Black
+3 axis Interface board for Beaglebone Black tenatively called StepOneCNC

 Info:
 Designed to support a 3 axis machine with a spindle or engraving head.